irtimmer/pam_usermount/README.md

-# Pam_mounter
+# Pam_usermount

-Pam_mounter is a PAM module for automounting (encrypted) volumes on login.
+Pam_usermount is a PAM module for automounting (encrypted) volumes on login.

 ## Features